AlexKalopsia/timelnr/README.md

-# Metal Gear Timeline
+# Timelnr

-The MetalGearTimeline is a web app built in Pyton, Flesk and Jinja.
+Timelnr is a web app built in Pyton, Flesk and Jinja.
+It was originally built for the [Metal Gear Timeline](https://www.metalgeartimeline.com).
 All the data from the timeline, as well as some styling information, are pulled from a Google Sheet and stored in an SQL database.

 ## Requirements